 Book of Mormon Genealogy Chart – Vertical format

-You can download the chart from the link above or by clicking on the chart.
+You can DOWNLOAD the chart by right clicking the link above

 We have proof read the Book of Mormon Genealogy Chart many times and suspect any remaining errors lie in not listing some names in exactly the first book they occur, missing some unnamed sons and unnamed daughters.
 If you notice any errors, please call them to our attention via the comments below or the Contact Us tab above.